Calibration and Virtual Camera Control

 Light

-Article Summary
+Article summary

-Section 6: Calibration and Virtual Camera Control
+Section 17.
+Calibration and Virtual Camera Control

 This section describes how to calibrate ARwall ARFX using the patented XR Sync system and describes how to use the ARwall camera controls once ARFX is up and running.

-Section 6.1: XR Sync Calibration
+Section 17.1 XR Sync Calibration

 2. The green triangle/square that appears represents the calibration tracker.
 The current position is always relative to the last calibration point but should always move in relationship to wherever you move the calibration puck.

-NOTE: The green triangle/square should move when moving one of the trackers connected to the system.
+The green triangle/square should move when moving one of the trackers connected to the system.
 This is the tracker previously set as the calibration tracker.
-If this is not the intended tracker for calibration, either swap the trackers physical positions (on the camera vs next to the screen) or swap the serial numbers.
+If this is not the intended tracker for calibration, either swap the tracker's physical positions (on the camera vs next to the screen) or swap the serial numbers.
 Further information on how to obtain the serial numbers can be found here: Section 3.6 Identify and Label Vive Tracker Serial Numbers via USBDeview

 3. Place the calibration puck flat against the screen and centered on the crosshairs with the green light on the tracker facing up (for 2.0 Trackers) and with the green light on the tracker facing down (for 3.0 Trackers).
 Both 2.0 and 3.0 Trackers will have the cable pointed up for correct calibration.
-Press the Calibration button (that was set previously under Hotkeys, by default it should be the C key on keyboard and B button on Xbox controller) while the calibration puck is on the crosshairs, then press TAB (or whichever button was previously set under Hotkeys) to exit the calibration screen.

 2.0 Trackers